 - Technology keeps advancing new methods and materials for extinguishing fires but water still remains the primary extinguisher because of its universal abundance and ability to absorb heat.

-- It can be carried to the long distance, pumps can increase pressure adaptable for automatic control or it can be stored.
-Therefore, it is important that a firefighter be familiar with water supply.
+- It can be carried long-distance, pumps can increase pressure adaptable for automatic control or it can be stored.
+Therefore, it is important that a firefighter be familiar with the water supply.
 Public and/or private water systems provide the methods for supplying water to be more populated areas.

 - As rural areas increase in population, rural communities seek to improve efficient water distribution systems from a reliable source.

 Sources of water supply: